 - Always show respect: more often than not, your program sponsor and other key stakeholders and subject matter experts have more experience than you and a full of invaluable information.
 As a program manager / strategist / consultant to a project, one of the positives is that you bring in a new perspective.
 At the same time, it is important to couch that with a good dose of humility.
 Always show respect, and take special care to listen to those more tenured than you.
 Showing that you care enough to really understand their perspective goes a long way in securing trust, and at the same time provides you with invaluable information.

 Commitment to Strategy and Stakeholder Management

-The dictionary give two meanings for commitment: (1) an agreement or pledge to do something in the future, and (2) the state or an instance of being obligated or emotional impelled.
+The dictionary gives two meanings for commitment: (1) an agreement or pledge to do something in the future, and (2) the state or an instance of being obligated or emotionally impelled.
 The first is about action; the second is about emotional state.
-It is the second the keeps us in the realm of the personal and emotional, which is what e think commitment should mean in the context of trust (Maister, D. H., Galford, R., & Green, C, 2021).
+It is the second that keeps us in the realm of the personal and emotional, which is what e think commitment should mean in the context of trust (Maister, D. H., Galford, R., & Green, C, 2021).

-As designers, the output of our work will only make into a product with we can get stakeholders to commit.
-What follows is a series of questions you can ask to help assist you on getting commitment to Strategy and Stakeholder Management (Maister, D. H., Galford, R., & Green, C, 2021):
+As designers, the output of our work will only make it into a product if we can get stakeholders to commit to it.
+What follows is a series of questions you can ask to help assist you in getting commitment to Strategy and Stakeholder Management (Maister, D. H., Galford, R., & Green, C, The Trusted Advisor, 2021):

 - What is going to get in the way of getting this done?